-- (1) It is an offence for a person without reasonable excuse- - (a) to do anything that the person is prohibited from doing by a public spaces protection order, or - (b) to fail to comply with a requirement to which the person is subject under a public spaces protection order. - (2) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (3) A person does not commit an offence under this section by failing to comply with a prohibition or requirement that the local authority did not have power to include in the public spaces protection order. - (4) Consuming alcohol in breach of a public spaces protection order is not an offence under this section (but see section 63).
+(1) It is an offence for a person without reasonable excuse- (a) to do anything that the person is prohibited from doing by a public spaces protection order or an expedited order, or (b) to fail to comply with a requirement to which the person is subject under a public spaces protection order or an expedited order.
+(2) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale.

+- (3) A person does not commit an offence under this section by failing to comply with a prohibition or requirement that the local authority did not have power to include in the public spaces protection order or expedited order. - (4) Consuming alcohol in breach of a public spaces protection order or an expedited order is not an offence under this section (but see section 63).